profit first overview

 I spent half my life in the San Francisco Bay Area, the heartbeat of the tech and startup industry.

-During my time there, I must've somehow picked up the idea that the ultimate goal of a business is growth at all costs.
+During my time there, I must have somehow picked up the idea that a business's ultimate goal is growth at all costs.

 This is not the case for most businesses.